MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 ## Test Virtual Agent

 The Virtual Agent Designer includes a Test Virtual Agent, where you can test how the conversation with the virtual agent works in practice.
-You can hide the Test Virtual Agent by selecting **Hide Virtual Agent** on the lower left corner of the Virtual Agent Designer.
+You can hide the Test Virtual Agent by selecting **Hide Virtual Agent** in the lower left corner of the Virtual Agent Designer.

    > ![Hide Virtual Agent](media/hide-test-va.png)